jafingerhut/jafingerhut.github.com/clojure/setup.md

 out what else it can do.

-A widely-used Emacs add-on for Clojure development is [Cider](https://cider.mx).
-It is definitely possible to install one of `inf-clojure` and `Cider`, then make changes to your Emacs setup to use the other instead, but I do not know exactly what changes are required to do so.
+A widely-used Emacs add-on for Clojure development is [CIDER](https://cider.mx).
+It is definitely possible to install one of `inf-clojure` and `CIDER`, then make changes to your Emacs setup to use the other instead, but I do not know exactly what changes are required to do so.
 If you know, I can add some notes about that here.